 Luckily, all the confusion of the first week can be easily cleared.
 University staff members understand how challenging being a newbie is, as they have met many students who have had the same struggles you have.

 That’s why American universities have set up services that are available to all of the students, which include:

 - Financial aid

 - On-campus psychiatry and counseling

 You should make the most of these services.
 Having access to an extensive student services system at your university can help you make your college experience fun, successful, and manageable.
 And remember, it’s ok to have a mild anxiety episode once you’re there.
 The new, even if good, always scares us a bit because it takes us out of our comfort zone.

 Ready to study in the U.S.?
 Don't forget about the American student visa!

-If you are an international student you will need a visa to study in the U.S. Visa requirements depend on your nationality so be sure to check them.
-Here are some links where you can find this information:
+If you are an international student you will need a visa to study in the U.S. Visa requirements depend on your nationality, so be sure to check them before applying.
+Some of the most common requirements are:

 - complete the online application